BaMa 21

 Design notes

-The central piece of ornamentation on the site are these animated lines meant to evoke a curtain flowing in the breeze (the title of the show – Lüften – roughly translates to letting in fresh air).
+The central piece of ornamentation on the site is a set of animated lines meant to evoke a curtain flowing in the breeze (the title of the show – Lüften – roughly translates to letting in fresh air).
 I modelled these as follows:

 This recipe produces a design space with a huge number of variables.
-I tend to think the way to get a handle on a space like this is to build tooling to explore it so I did.
+I tend to think the way to get a handle on a space like this is to build tooling to explore it.
 If you hit T on your keyboard, you'll see the little control window I used to find the set of parameters that produce the right effect.

 The typeface is BW Modelica, by Alberto Romanos/Branding with Type.